mindkin/hourfleet/docs/index.md

 # Understanding Your Car Share

 * [First steps](provide.html).
-The things that your business needs to get sorted before your car sharing business can operate properly
+We cover broadly the things that your business needs to get sorted before your car sharing business can operate properly, and what you need to do first.
 * [Hourfleet 101](howitworks.html).
 The basics of Hourfleet car sharing networks.
 * [Hourfleet App Pics](screens.html).
 A collection of car search, booking, and dashboard images designed for mobile.
 * [Carkits](carkit.html).
 All you need to know about this in-car device - compatibility, installation and app setup.